Where To See Golden Aspens In Colorado

 You will also pass by Denvers own Drinking water!
 These beautiful lakes provide our city with the freshest mountain water you can find.
 You'll see them all from your window, but there is a few spots you can park and really take it in!

 About 2 miles into the trail you will be faced with the most magical grove of Aspens.
 There are hundreds of Golden Aspens lining the trail.
 We stayed here for about 20 min just taking it all in.
+I will warn you that because this trail is less known, it is also less marked!
+Staying on the trail can be tricky, but just always pay attention to your surrounding and follow the dirt path.

 You will see few others on the trail giving you some well deserved 1-on-1 with the Golden beauty's.
 Bring lots of water and some snacks because this elevation will surly give you a workout!